Debating Ancient History: China

 In this hands-on workshop, students explore the role archaeologists play in unearthing the hidden secrets of China’s ancient history.

-Students learn about archaeologists, the methods of modern-day archaeology and its role in uncovering the secrets of China’s ancient past.
-They consider the challenges and ethical concerns surrounding excavating archaeological sites and artefacts.
+Students learn about archaeologists, the methods of modern archaeology, and their role in uncovering the secrets of China’s ancient past.
+They also consider the challenges and ethical concerns surrounding excavating archaeological sites and artefacts.

 Student Experience